bdtripp/haunted_house/README.md

 [![Run on Repl.it](https://repl.it/badge/github/bdtripp/haunted_house)](https://repl.it/github/bdtripp/haunted_house)

-After you click the "Run on repl.it button":
+After you click the "run on repl.it" button:

 1. In the upper right-hand corner of the screen you will see a place to "configure the run button".
 Here enter the text "java -jar out/artifacts/Haunted_House_jar/haunted_house.jar"
 2. Click "Done"